NickKaparinos/VPTree-and-KDTree-kNN-search/README.md

 VP Tree is constructed using CUDA

-parallel knn search is conducted for every point in the dataset using Open MP
+Parallel knn search is conducted for every point in the dataset using Open MP